 (1) I develop data science methods to make fundamental discoveries that have advanced our scientific understanding of disinformation and malicious users, that help us to build better detection models, and

-(1) I develop graph mining and deep learning models for graphs that process graph-structured datasets at a scale of millions of entities to model and predict bad behavior, leading to tools that are actively used at Flipkart, Reddit, and Wikipedia, and
+(2) I develop graph mining and deep learning models for graphs that process graph-structured datasets at a scale of millions of entities to model and predict bad behavior, leading to tools that are actively used at Flipkart, Reddit, and Wikipedia.